JoshData/python-email-validator/README.md

   checks are turned on.
-  Most [Special Use Domain Names](https://www.iana.org/assignments/special-use-domain-names/special-use-domain-names.xhtml) and their subdomains are considered invalid (except see the `test_environment` parameter above).
+  Most [Special Use Domain Names](https://www.iana.org/assignments/special-use-domain-names/special-use-domain-names.xhtml) and their subdomains are considered invalid (except see the `test_environment` parameter above), if deliverability checks are turned on.
+Domain names without a `.` are rejected as a syntax error since no one has an email address directly at a TLD, and a missing TLD is a common user error.
+* Obsolete email syntaxes are rejected:
-* The "quoted string" form of the local part of the email address (RFC 5321 4.1.2) is not permitted --- no one uses this anymore anyway.
+  The "quoted string" form of the local part of the email address (RFC 5321 4.1.2) is not permitted.
   Quoted forms allow multiple @-signs, space characters, and other troublesome conditions.
-The unsual [(comment) syntax](https://github.com/JoshData/python-email-validator/issues/77) in email addresses is also rejected.
-* The "literal" form for the domain part of an email address (an IP address) is not accepted --- no one uses this anymore anyway.
+The unsual [(comment) syntax](https://github.com/JoshData/python-email-validator/issues/77) is also rejected.
+The "literal" form for the domain part of an email address (an IP address in brackets) is rejected.
+Other obsolete and deprecated syntaxes are rejected.
+No one uses these forms anymore.

 Testing
 -------